Suvarna-Dey/demo-rest-assured-framework/README.md

 Tests can be run by following the below

 * Clone the Github repository
-* cd into the project folder from  terminal
+* cd into the project folder from the terminal
-* Run the command:
+* Run the below command:

 ```bash
  mvn clean install